 Job Function: Washington DC

-Location: Washington, DCProgram Manager: Southeast Asia Position Summary
+Location: Washington, DCProgram Officer: Central and Eastern Europe (Multiple Positions) Position Summary

 Peripheral Accountabilities/Responsibilities (Non-essential)

-- Serve as a resource and provide general guidance to Project Assistants, Program Associates, and Program Officers on programmatic procedures, tasks and assignments.
+- Serve as a resource and provide general guidance to Project Assistants and Program Associates on basic programmatic procedures and tasks.

-- Lead the development of detailed work plans to ensure achievement of assigned program(s) objective(s) and expected outcomes, including the establishment of actions to be taken, the required resources (time, funding, staffing, etc.), a schedule/timeline for the actions required, and specific measures/metrics for evaluation at completion.
+- Contribute to the development of detailed work plans to ensure achievement of assigned program(s) objective(s) and expected outcomes, including the establishment of actions to be taken, the required resources (time, funding, staffing, etc.), a schedule/timeline for the actions required, and specific measures/metrics for evaluation at completion.

-- Conduct all aspects of program management, ensuring the effective and efficient execution of the established program work plans, including established actions, outcomes, and timelines.
-Monitor progress, identify problems and barriers and make recommendations to management for necessary adjustments to ensure successful, quality outcomes.
+- Execute required components of established program plans, and perform programmatic assignments in accordance with established expectations and timelines.
+Monitor progress, identifying problems and barriers and making recommendations to management for necessary adjustments to ensure successful, quality outcomes.

-- Facilitate collaboration with team leadership, other team members, and as required across other teams to coordinate programmatic activities, including the development of program concepts and content for proposals, ensuring alignment with broader institutional strategies and approaches.
-Identify, document, and share feedback regarding successful processes/programs, as well as areas where improvements can be made for the establishment/execution of future programs.
+- Collaborate with team leadership, other team members, and as required across other teams in the development of program concepts and content for proposals, ensuring alignment with broader institutional strategies and approaches.
+Support the identification and documentation of successful processes/programs, as well as areas where improvements can be made for the establishment/execution of future programs.

 - Conduct relevant analysis to determine potential impacts of programmatic work related to program-specific initiatives, plans, and/or problems, as well as review of data and metrics associated with program progress.
 Draw conclusions and present findings in a concise and understandable manner with related recommendations for any proposed actions to be taken.

-- Draft, or review/edit drafts prepared by Program Associates and/or Program Officers, related to assigned communications such as board memos, briefing memos, reports (e.g. quarterly) or portions thereof, work plans, proposals, and presentations, ensuring proper and accurate formatting, spelling, and grammar usage as well as inclusion of required content, and finalizes for submission.
+- Draft assigned communications in adherence to specific guidance, and substance direction, to include board memos, briefing memos, reports (e.g. quarterly) or portions thereof, work plans, proposals, and presentations, ensuring proper and accurate formatting, spelling, and grammar usage as well as inclusion of required content.
+Review/edit related drafts prepared by Program Associates and Project Assistants, as required.

-- Manage and monitor budgets, grants and expenditures for assigned programs, with particular focus on those with greater complexity, e.g. involving multiple grants, teams, and field offices.
+- Create and monitor budgets, grants and expenditures for assigned programs, with particular focus on those for larger or complex programs covering multiple field offices.
 Maintain budget-related notes/documentation and ensure completion of reconciliations and proper application of allowable costs according to restrictions, structures, and established mechanisms/processes.
 Work to ensure adherence to budget limitations and anticipate/address overages, implementing solutions to budget variances with input/agreement from higher-level team members as necessary.
-Provide guidance to lower level staff related to budget preparation, tracking, and reconciliations.
+Implement and manage all aspects of subgrants.

 - Establish, foster and maintain relationships with field staff, funding agency representatives, and overseas partners to ensure successful program implementation and execution and to articulate new funding proposals and concepts.
 Brief and/or collaborate to provide briefings to specific country political, civic and business leaders, donor organizations and members of the international community about NDI activities and positively influence and gain needed action for programmatic success.

-- Serve as the point-of-contact with funding agencies for assigned programs, and interact regularly with relevant field offices to support programmatic work and allow for the monitoring and measurement of progress against plans and timing/preparations for required assessments.
-Act as a liaison with selected members of NGO, funding and Washington policymaking communities, as required, and negotiate with key program contacts, political leaders, donors and others to obtain relevant funding and establish program parameters and deliverables.
+- Serve as the point-of-contact for assigned programs, and interact regularly with relevant field offices to support programmatic work and allow for the monitoring and measurement of progress against plans and timing/preparations for required assessments.
+Act as a liaison with selected members of NGO, funding and Washington policymaking communities, as required.

-- Provide support for local and regional program conferences, workshops and meetings, leading the organization of cross-functional workshops as required.
-Represent NDI at selected external events/meetings to assist with NDI's public outreach.
+- Provide support for local and regional program conferences, workshops and meetings and organize, as required, cross-functional workshops.
+Attend and/or represent NDI at selected external events/meetings.

 - Conduct onsite field visits to facilitate/leverage programmatic work through actions such as organizing and/or conducting assessments (e.g. political, new opportunities, adherence to plans, etc.), developing assistance programs, and implementing and/or delivering training programs.
 Organize delegations abroad, as required.

-- Establish and maintain a network of potential international training resources, volunteers, and field representatives and engage/select those appropriate to meet specific needs.
+- Establish relationships and maintain a network of potential international training resources, volunteers, and field representatives.

 - Adhere to NDI's organizational values, standards of conduct, policies and processes, and any other established expectations for NDI employees, including those related to performance, i.e. goals and position description accountabilities/responsibilities such as those presented herein.

-- Support onboarding and training for Project Assistants, Program Associates and Program Officers, as required.
+- Support onboarding and training for Project Assistants and Program Associates as required.
 Participate in interview processes, as needed.

-- Act as a back-up for other team members as needed.
+- Act as a back-up to other team members as needed.

 - Actively seek and engage in professional development opportunities to enhance knowledge in project/program management, and maintain a general working knowledge of relevant program trends and issues occurring external to NDI.